pymc-devs/pymc/docs/source/developer_guide.rst

 `variational/opvi <https://github.com/pymc-devs/pymc3/blob/master/pymc3/variational/opvi.py>`__,
-strip away the normalizing term, ``datalogp`` and ``varlogp`` are expectation of the variational free\_RVs and data logp - we clone the datalogp and varlogp from the model, replace its input with Theano tensor that `samples from the variational posterior <https://github.com/pymc-devs/pymc3/blob/6d07591962a6c135640a3c31903eba66b34e71d8/pymc3/variational/opvi.py#L1098-L1111>`__.
+strip away the normalizing term, ``datalogp`` and ``varlogp`` are expectation of the variational free\_RVs and data logp - we clone the datalogp and varlogp from the model, replace its input with Aesara tensor that `samples from the variational posterior <https://github.com/pymc-devs/pymc3/blob/6d07591962a6c135640a3c31903eba66b34e71d8/pymc3/variational/opvi.py#L1098-L1111>`__.
 For ADVI, these samples are from `a